UoA-eResearch/python_intro_tutorial/_episodes/01-software-requirements.md

 *   Continuum Anaconda.
 Ensure that you have the python 3.x version.
 *   Pyzo.
 Ensure that you are you are using the anaconda python interprettor.

-Instructions on how to check this are in the following section.
+Instructions on how to check that you have the required software and it is set up properly are in the following section.

 ## Testing Anaconda
 Open the command prompt in windows or terminal for MAC OSX/Linux and type the following: